-How do Mondayised public holidays in NZ work?
+How do Mondayised public holidays work in NZ?

 Essentially, an employee cannot receive public holiday entitlements for both the calendar date and the observed date.